 ✅ TULUM TRAVEL TIPS

 - November to April is the best time of the year to visit Tulum because it’s less humid and lower chance of rain, while September and October are the rainiest months.
 However, I wouldn’t really bother.
-You never know with the weather.
+You never know about the weather.

-- Most of the hotels and restaurants do not accept credit cards.
+- Most of hotels and restaurants do not accept credit cards.

 - If you travel from December through April it’s better to book way in advance if you want to find availability.